-We now know well how a brand advocacy program can boost a brand’s sales figures and develop a positive brand image.
-There is nothing very complex about setting up a brand advocacy program.
+We know well how a brand advocacy program can boost a brand’s sales figures and develop a positive brand image.
+There is nothing very complicated about setting up a brand advocacy program.
 It’s simple but requires a lot of effort on the brands’ end.

 Automation is the Key

 Automation has now reduced the efforts brands need to put into the program.
 Identifying the right brand advocates for your brand, which would otherwise be severe, can be done effortlessly as brand advocacy software generates detailed reports on customer performances and activity.

 You merely need to analyze the ones who interact most with you on social media, share products with family and friends, or frequently purchase your products.

 Since monitoring is easy, this isn’t much of a task.
 Your brand advocacy program’s success rests considerably on how well you can excite your customers.
 Offering rewards for performance is the right way of developing activity.
 The more the reward choices, the better it gets.